What Does It Mean to Be CAPS Certified?

 Next Steps: Ready to Join the CAPS Community?

-Whether you're looking to grow your remodeling business, better support your clients, or stand out in your industry—CAPS can help you do that.
+Whether you’re growing your remodeling business, expanding your clinical practice, or simply want to stand out in your field — CAPS can help you do that.

 Fritzi Gros-Daillon MS, CSA, CAPS, UDCP, SHSS